Walk to Emmaus

-The Walk to Emmaus or Emmaus Walk is a three day movement that came out of the Roman Catholic Cursillo Movement.
+The Walk to Emmaus or Emmaus Walk is a spiritual retreat developed by The Upper Room.
+It is part of the three-day movement, and came out of the Catholic Cursillo Movement.
 It started in the 1960s and 1970s when Episcopalians and Lutherans, and Tres Dias offered Cursillo.
 In 1978, The Upper Room of the General Board of Discipleship of the United Methodist Church trademarked Emmaus and adapted it into a primarily Protestant version.